salkantay trek group photo

 Where does the tour Salkantay Trek 5 Days start

-If your starting point to get to Cuzco is Lima, you can arrive by bus (24 hours of travel) or take a plane that has a journey time of one hour.
+If your starting point to get to Cuzco is Lima, you can arrive by bus (24 hours travel time) or take a plane that has a one hour trip.

 If you arrive from Arequipa, the bus ride takes ten hours.
 You can also choose to make the trip by plane.

-If you arrive from Puno the best option is to do it by bus, a journey of six and a half hours.
+If you arrive from Puno, the best option is to do it by bus, a journey of six and a half hours.
 We also offer the possibility of making this journey in a tourist bus that makes stops at the most important places along the way.
-Departure is at 7:00 in the morning and you arrive in Cuzco at 17:30.
+Departure is at 7:00am and you arrive in Cuzco at 5:30 pm.

 Questions & Answers